 On the left-hand side, you will see a menu that allows you to navigate to your posts, pages, and other content.
 Navigate to the individual item to edit the content settings.

-- For posts and pages, scroll down to the Yoast SEO metabox and click on the 'Advanced' gear icon to enter the full canonical URL including http/s and www or non-www.
+- For posts and pages, scroll down to the Yoast SEO metabox.
+Under the 'SEO' tab, click to expand the 'Advanced' section.

 - Update the post, page or taxonomy.